-New footage shows devastation of Italian floods: Entire towns are submerged beneath water and roads are swept away in videos showling extent of the destruction t...
+New footage shows devastation of Italian floods: Entire towns at submerged beneath water and roads are swept away in videos showing extent of the destruction t...

 D-I-why?
 These amateur builders and decorators should really have paid a professional